Minghaoy97/Text-analysis-of-financial-reports-by-Natural-Language-Processing/README.md

 ## Data Collection and process
 The project focus on the technology sector of the stock market.
 I randomly choose 52 companies from this sector doing business in different areas including electrical equipment, computer peripherals, semiconductors, etc. From Factset database, I downloaded their 10-K reports, which is the annual financial report providing comprehensive overviews of a company’s business, in the recent 10 years, from 2011 to 2020.
 Since they are in the pdf files, with the aid of Python Tesseract, I transformed them into txt files.
 To sum up, there are more than 50,000 words within each document, and 420 fully transformed reports for model fitting.
 I built my own corpus by the textual parts of 420 reports with the performance $V_{t}$ as the label, and the annotation work was completed manually.

+## Data Exploration
+After getting rid of all unrelated words and punctuations, I build a corpus for companies in the same industry.
+Then I used word clouds to visualize the data, and tried to find the words with the largest frequencies.
+Moreover, since I’ve already labeled the reports, I plotted two word clouds.
+The first contains the words appearing in the reports that lead to a decrease stock performance, and the second is from the other class.